auto-ctec/ComputerVision-Finding-LaneLines-Project/writeup.md

 The same methodologies from single image solution apply here as well.
 The difference is that video is separated e.g. into 600 frames and each frame will be processed to find the respective lane.
+Afterwards the frames (with lanes) will be saved as a video again.
 You can watch the three videos in test_images_output/.

 ---